She’s squatting and straining to pee.

 He’s urinating what looks like droplets of blood.

-Nothing sends chills up the spine of a dog parent like that of a urinary tract infection brewing.
+One of the most uncomfortable infections a canine can get is a dog urinary tract infection.
 If you’ve ever experienced a urinary tract infection, the pain, pressure, and uncomfortable sensation to “go” yet nothing comes out is simply miserable.
 We can complain about it; our dogs cannot voice their disdain.
 So it’s up to diligent dog moms and dads to stay one step ahead in order to prevent “UTI’s” and if one is brewing, knowing what to watch for and seek immediate veterinary care is crucial.

 Although I am not a veterinarian, 20+ years of being a dog mom plus a dozen years dealing with experts in veterinary medicine and the pet industry behind the scenes has taught me a lot.
 Rather than keep this knowledge to myself, Fidose of Reality is going to pass on what we’ve learned, going behind the green curtain, unearthing the things not often discussed with regards to a dog’s health, and dishing the real facts of what dog parents need to know.
 Oh, and lest I forget: my last Cocker Spaniel dealt with urinary tract infections for a few years of her life—until I learned what works, what doesn’t, and how to prevent them in the first place.